Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Lokesh Bhasin

 Yes.
-So for this year we would like to maintain the same guidance.
-Rather on a optimistic side we may be slightly overpassing this guidance.
-But in broad range it will remain in the range of 270, 20 crores.
+So, Hitanshi, for this year, we would like to maintain the same guidance.
+Rather, on an optimistic side, we may be slightly overpassing this guidance.
+But in broad range, it will remain in the range of INR270 crores to INR280 crores.

 Hitanshi Shah